Milward Simpson: Sports

 Simpson played football, basketball, and baseball for the University of Wyoming in 1917, 1919–1920, and 1920–1921.
-He has been chronicled as the first to simultaneously serve as captain of three intercollegiate sports at the University.
+He has been chronicled as the first to simultaneously serve as captain of three intercollegiate sports at the university.
 In 1996, Simpson was inducted into the University of Wyoming Athletics Hall of Fame.

 Around 1921 and 1924, Simpson played semi-professional baseball in Red Lodge, Montana, and Cody.
 One of his teammates was the subsequent Lieutenant Governor and Education Superintendent Bill Dodd of Louisiana.
 They became close friends.

 Sports Illustrated ranks Simpson, as a multisport star, Wyoming's 28th Greatest Sports Figure of the 20th Century.

 Family

-Simpson – on June 29, 1929, in Sheridan – married Lorna Helen Kooi (1900–1995).
+On June 29, 1929, Simpson married Lorna Helen Kooi (1900–1995) in Sheridan, Wyoming.
 They had two sons, both of whom have the middle name "Kooi."
-The younger son, Alan K. Simpson, served in the Wyoming House from Park County from 1965 to 1977 and in the United States Senate as a Republican from 1979 to 1997.
+The younger son, Alan K. Simpson, served in the Wyoming House from Park County from 1965 to 1977 and in the United States Senate from 1979 to 1997.
 Alan Simpson was the Senate Republican Whip during the early 1990s.
-An older son, Peter K. Simpson, is a retired historian and administrator at the University of Wyoming, who served in the state House from 1981 to 1984 from Sheridan County, where he was then residing while serving as an administrator at Sheridan College.
-Milward Simpson's grandson (by way of Alan Simpson), Colin M. Simpson, is a former member of the Wyoming House from Cody, who lost a Republican primary for governor in 2010 to Matt Mead of Jackson, a grandson of Clifford Hansen.
+The older son, Peter K. Simpson, is a retired historian and administrator at the University of Wyoming, who served in the state House from 1981 to 1984 representing Sheridan County, his residence during prior work for Sheridan College.
+Milward Simpson's grandson (by way of Alan Simpson), Colin M. Simpson, is a former member of the Wyoming House from Cody, who lost a Republican primary for governor in 2010 to Matt Mead.